Distributionally Robust Adaptive Beamforming: Distributionally Robust Adaptive Beamforming

-The benefit of using Corollary \ref{cor:sol-capon-robust-R-2} can be seen in robust beamforming for high-resolution DoA estimation; see Section \ref{sec:doa-estimation} later.
-In short, we can design a good regularizer matrix $\matb R_1$ for a specific purpose, for example, to obtain a high-resolution power spectrum in the context of DoA estimation.
+The benefit of using Corollary \ref{cor:sol-capon-robust-R-2} can be seen in robust beamforming based on IPN covariance reconstruction; see Section \ref{sec:doa-estimation} later.
+In short, we can design a good regularizer matrix $\matb R_1$ to achieve high-resolution power spectra estimation for better accuracy of IPN covariance reconstruction, especially when interferers are close to the SoI.